CAPS Internship Philosophy of Training

 The internship program at CAPS employs a developmental-mentorship-practitioner training model.
 The guiding principal is that learning is a developmental process that is dependent on support, challenge, feedback, and role modeling.
 The training model is supported by the following principles that are infused into all aspects of the training curriculum:

-• Respect for diversity and uniqueness of the individual
+- Respect for intersectional identities and the uniqueness of the individual

 The internship program’s mentorship focus emphasizes the relationships that interns develop with CAPS staff members over the course of the internship year.
 Staff members serve as role models, resources, and advocates as interns cultivate and consolidate their identity as professional psychologists.
 The internship program facilitates maximum interaction between interns and staff members through a variety of clinical, training, supervisory, and outreach/consultation activities.